Miriam-Stoehr/Profile/README.md

 ### 📫 Let's Connect!

 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/miriam-stoehr/) or GitHub for collaboration opportunities or discussions on data science and AI.

+Note: Some of these projects were developed during use case collaborations at BeCode.
+While inspired by real-world challenges, no proprietary or confidential information from any external partner has been used.